Clipboard: what's on in Harare - The Zimbabwean

 Tuesday September 13 and Wednesday September 14 – Feast of Italian Gastronomy.
 Cresta Lodge, Samora Machel Avenue East.
 The Italian Ambassador, Enrico D’Agostini will be working with the Cresta team to provide two evenings of delightful Italian cuisine. $28 per person for a superb evening of gastronomic pleasures.
 Book now by calling Cresta Lodge reservations on (04) 487006.

-Monday September 12 – Roald Dahl evening.
-On the 100th anniversary of his birth, a fun evening in which the man and his work is explored.
-More details soon but call 0737 694383 for more information.

 Thursday September 15 – 2016 Combined Senior Schools Concert.
 Featuring choirs and musical ensembles and orchestras from leading Harare and other schools.
 An annual treat of music with a line-up of superb young Zimbabwean talent.
 Arranged and organised this year by Chisipite School.
-Venue to be confirmed but should be Celebration Centre, home of the event for the past decade.
-No details sent through yet.
+Venue Celebration Centre, home of the event for the past decade.
+No details sent through by organisers yet.

 Friday September 16 – Victoria Falls Anti-Poaching Unit Golf Day in Harare.
 Borrowdale Brooke Golf Club.
 Africa Albida Tourism, in support of Zimbabwe’s wildlife resources, will again host this annual fundraiser.
 VFAPU is a registered non-profit organisation dedicated to the preservation of wildlife and its natural habitat, and relies on donations in order to continue its work.
 The Unit was established in 1999 by Charles Brightman, a local safari operator and conservationist, together with Victoria Falls Safari Lodge, Africa Albida Tourism’s flagship property, in an effort to fight the alarming levels of poaching.
 Since then, VFAPU has worked in close co-operation with the National Parks and Wildlife Management Authority, the Zimbabwe Republic Police and fellow tourism operators to achieve many successes.
 Every cent raised from the fundraising golf day goes directly to the unit for its continued operations, as Africa Albida Tourism covers all the costs.
 Please contact golf@africaalbida.co.zw or call (04) 885200 for more information on how you can support VFAPU, and to book your four ball in this fun-filled fundraiser. www.vfapu.com